SERI-CS/iticse24-error-measures/README.md

 ### Code

+Files:

 * `jadud.py`: Compute Jadud's EQ for each student using `data/snapshots` and either `data/compiler-errors` or `data/exceptions`.
 * `EC jadud RED regression.Rmd`: SRL-use total error counts to predict learning outcomes.

 ### Results

+Folders:

 * `error-count`: Computed number of compiler and runtime errors (exceptions) for each student snapshot.
 * `jadud`: Output of `jadud.py`.
 Computed *Jadud's error quotient* (EQ) values for compiler and runtime errors (exceptions).
 * `repeated-error-density`: Computed *repeated error density* (RED) values for compiler and runtime errors (exceptions).

+Files:

-* `descriptive stats.pdf`: Descriptive statistics of the variables used in the regression models.
+* `descriptive stats.pdf`: Descriptive statistics of all variables used in the regression models.
+* `correlation between error measures.pdf`: Correlations of the feature variables used in the regression models.
 * `EC-jadud-RED-regression.pdf`: Full regression modeling results.
+* `BIC.xlsx`: Computation of the BIC' for the regression models.